karlseguin/validate.zig/readme.md

 ```

 ## Errors
 Generated errors are meant to be both user-friendly and developer-friendly.
 At a minimum, every error has a `code` and `err` field. `err` is a user-safe English string describing the error.
-It's "user-safe" because the errors are still generic, such as "must no more than 10 items" as opposed to a more app-specific "cannot pick more than 10 addons".
+It's "user-safe" because the errors are still generic, such as "must have no more than 10 items" as opposed to a more app-specific "cannot pick more than 10 addons".

 The `code` is an integer that is unique to each type of error.
 For example, a `code=1` means that a required field was missing.

 Most errors will also contain a `field` string.
 This is the full field name, including nesting and zero-based array indexes, such as `user.favorite.2.id`.
 This field is optional - sometimes validation errors don't belong to a specific field.

 Some errors also have a `data` object.
-Whether or not an error has a `data` object, the type of fields in `data` and their meaning is specific to the `code`.
+The inclusion and structure of the `data` object is specific to the `code`.
 For example, a error with `code=1` (required) always has a null `data` field (or no data field if the errors are serialized with the `emit_null_optional_fields = true` option).
 An error with `code=8` (string min length) always has a `data: {min: N}`.

 Between the `code`, `data` and `field` fields, developers should be able to programmatically consume and customize the errors.